cc5212/2019-reddit-comments/README.md

 **Image 3**:
 ![Imgur](https://i.imgur.com/jw01BgY.jpg)

-On the other hand, we found that the most commented hours are not significantly different that the rest of Reddit, as shown on Image 4, but with a peak in the hours after the airing the episode (consideering that this happens usually at 01:00 AM UTC±00:00)
+On the other hand, we found that the most commented hours are not significantly different that the rest of Reddit (see Appendix), as shown on Image 4, but with a peak in the hours after the airing the episode (consideering that this happens usually at 01:00 AM UTC±00:00)

 **Image 4**:
 ![Imgur](https://i.imgur.com/XYTvRxm.jpg)